PsyTechPro/NFL_2025/README.md

 ## Intended Use

-This repository is intended for:
-- Graduate or advanced undergraduate coursework
-- Independent learning and experimentation
-- Baseline comparison for sports analytics projects
+**This repository is intended for educational purposes only!** It would be appropriate for graduate or undergraduate level coursework, as well as independent learning and experimentation.
+It would be ideal for sports analytic projects.

-It is **not** intended as:
+It is **absolutely NOT** intended as:
 - A betting or gambling tool
 - A production-grade prediction system
 - A claim of state-of-the-art performance